 treatments, although as many as 12 may be needed, particularly if

 you have been depressed for a long time.
-If after 12
+If, after 12

-going to help and the course would usually stop.
+is going to help and the course would usually stop.
 A member of the

-experiencing any serious side-effects.
-Your consultant should
+troublesome side-effects.
+Your consultant should see you

-Q What happens after a course
+Q What happens after a course of ECT?

 Even when someone finds it effective, ECT is

 only a part of recovering from depression.
 Like